 Research shows that compared with a placebo, leukotriene pathway modifiers:

-But leukotriene pathway modifiers are not as effective as inhaled corticosteroids.
-And adding leukotrienes to inhaled corticosteroids is not as effective as adding long-acting beta2-agonists to inhaled corticosteroids.1
+But leukotriene pathway modifiers do not work as well as inhaled corticosteroids.
+And adding leukotrienes to inhaled corticosteroids is probably not as effective as adding long-acting beta2-agonists to inhaled corticosteroids.2, 3

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.